mulle-sde/mulle-dispense/README.md

-After having build something with your favorite build tool like `make`, this tool will copy the results to a destination folder.
+After having build something with your favorite build tool like `make`, this tool will copy the build results to a destination folder.

 Headers can be reorganized to fit a canonical "subfolder for every library" scheme, if so desired.